Northern Territory mother Jacqui Sheehan has always kept the healthdirect magnet on her fridge.

 “We'd had a gastro-bug in the house a couple of weeks prior to Eleanor getting sick.
 When she wasn't drinking her milk or being very interactive with us, my husband and I assumed she was still getting over the bug,” Jacqui recalled.

 “She was just a bit off, not really herself, and I had this niggling feeling in the back of my mind that something wasn't right.”

 “That evening, after a bath, I left her swaddled in her towel, laying down in the lounge room while I tended to her brother.
 When I walked back into the room she looked green in colour and her skin was blotchy.
 She was really still.
 I grabbed the healthdirect number from the fridge and called.”

-Within the next 90 minutes, Eleanor was rushed to hospital where she underwent several tests and was diagnosed with the rare form of meningitis.
-The family spent 16 days in hospital with Eleanor who had an intravenous line inserted in her chest.
+Within 90 minutes, Eleanor was rushed to hospital where she underwent several tests and was diagnosed with a rare form of meningitis.
+An intravenous line was inserted in her chest and the family spent 16 days in hospital with her.

 “If it wasn't for that operator reacting so quickly and noticing the symptoms of her being limp and non-responsive as serious, then we probably would have left her until the morning and by then she might not have made it,” Jacqui said.